Citroen Berlingo van review (2025)

 - BlueHDi 100: 1.5-litre, 102hp @ 3,500rpm / 250Nm @ 1,750rpm

-This will be slightly confusing for used buyers, as the newer 1.5-litre engines meet more stringent emissions regulations, giving them on-paper fuel economy that's actually worse, but in day-to-day use you're unlikely to notice a great deal of difference.
+This will be slightly confusing for used buyers, as the newer 1.5-litre engines meet more stringent emissions regulations, giving them on-paper fuel economy that's actually worse, but in day-to-day use, you're unlikely to notice a great deal of difference.

 The BlueHDi 75 is best suited to use around town with light loads, as it doesn't quite have the legs to get up and go on the motorway like the higher-output versions do.
-Failing to appeal to many buyers, it's now been discontinued from the UK range.
+Failing to appeal to many buyers, it's now discontinued from the UK range.

 The BlueHDi 100 is better for those splitting time between urban and faster roads, the combination of more power and a bit more usable torque making it a more effortless van to drive, and better able to cope with extra payload.

 Move up to the BlueHDi 130 and you'll certainly appreciate the extra performance, making lighter work of big loads and longer journeys.
+At the time of writing it was only available with an eight-speed automatic transmission.

 The rest of the range originally had to make do with a five-speed manual.
 This is precise, but a little notchy, and makes the engine louder on the motorway.
 This has now been upgraded so every version gets the six-speed 'box, which helps reduce the noise it makes when travelling at faster speeds.
+Put all this together, and the BlueHDi 100 is the understandable biggest seller.

 What are the Citroen Berlingo petrol engines like?

 Those using their Berlingo largely in town may be swayed by the 110hp PureTech petrol engine, especially if you’re concerned about the diesel emissions issues that have been hitting the headlines in recent times.
+You will have to shop for a used example now, though, and they’re quite hard to find as few chose their Berlingo without a diesel.

 This is a surprisingly eager engine with a characterful three-cylinder thrum, and despite its modest 151Nm has plenty of pull when going up hills – more so than you might expect.

 However, it’s not always the smoothest and can become quite vocal at higher revs.
 Longer journeys may prove a chore for this reason, and it certainly won't match the diesels for mpg.
+The vast majority of buyers still choose the diesel, and the petrol is quite hard to find on the used market as a result.

 Citroen Berlingo handling and ride comfort